 This facility grew from having a capacity to care for 64 residents in 1951, to 115 residents in 1953, 136 in 1958 and, in 1971, a final addition brought the total capacity to 225 residents.
 At that time, Monroe County Nursing Home was the largest of its kind in Illinois.

 In 2004, plans began for a replacement facility due to the age of the building and the required regulations.
 We moved into our new facility, Oak Hill, on Dec.
 1, 2006.
-Today, Oak Hill is home to more than 180 residents and provides nearly 200 local jobs including RNs, LPNs, physical therapists, occupational therapists, speech therapists and social workers.
+Today, Oak Hill is home to more than 180 residents and provides nearly 200 local jobs including RNs, LPNs, CNAs, physical therapists, occupational therapists, speech therapists, and social workers.
+In 2017, we added a transitional care unit named Evergreen Pointe to help with those needing short-term rehabilitation.

 As the facility has changed, so have the services provided.
-Today, Oak Hill specializes in short term rehabilitative stays for those needing therapy or a time of recuperation after a hospital stay.
+Today, Oak Hill specializes in providing services to various needs for our senior community.
+Short-term rehabilitative stays are available for those needing therapy or a time of recuperation after a hospital stay via our Evergreen Pointe Transitional Care.
 Independent Living Senior Apartments were added when Oak Hill moved to its current location.
-Independent Living Apartments allow older adults to live in an apartment independently while receiving meals, housekeeping and laundry services, medication reminders and minimal care.
-The third area that completes the Oak Hill community is a certified Alzheimer’s unit caring for 40 individuals.
+These senior apartments allow older adults to live in an apartment independently while receiving meals, housekeeping and laundry services, medication reminders and minimal care.
+Whispering Pines is a certified Alzheimer’s unit caring for 40 individuals, while Arbor Court provides traditional long term care services.

-In 2011, Oak Hill was proud to celebrate 60 years of service to the residents of Monroe County.
-The support for the county’s need for care has been demonstrated over and over by members of our community.
+In 2016, Oak Hill was proud to celebrate 65 years of service to the residents of Monroe County.
+The support for the County’s need for senior care has been demonstrated over and over by members of our community.
 The community which includes the staff, volunteers, and financial supporters, has worked tirelessly to provide the very best for those who live at Oak Hill.
 They have gone above and beyond again and again.

-Gracie’s Garden received a makeover in 2012.
-Due to the generous donations of our Endowment Association and other donors, shrubs, trees, sod, additional gliders and a canopy over the patio were added to allow residents and their families an additional outside area to enjoy.
+One example of this is our walking trail.
+Due to the generous donations of our Endowment Association and other donors, a walking trail was established with beautiful landscaped areas, exercise stations, and a playground to allow residents and their families an additional outside area to enjoy and to maintain their health.

-In 2013, Oak Hill was recognized in US News & World Report as one of the best nursing homes in the United States after receiving a 5 star rating from the Centers for Medicare and Medicaid.
+In 2013, 2014, and 2015, Oak Hill was recognized in US News & World Report as one of the best nursing homes in the United States after receiving a 5-star rating from the Centers for Medicare and Medicaid.
+We currently hold a 5-star rating from CMS.

 The staff and residents thank everyone who has made a difference over the years by contributing to the great care provided to the residents of our community at Oak Hill.